Social media listening guide

 Why are influencers so vital to your brand?

 - 74% of consumers rely on social media to guide purchasing decisions

-- 90% of consumers trust peer recommendations, whilst only 33% trust ads
+- According to Nielsen, 90% of consumers trust peer recommendations, whilst only 33% trust ads

 Simple as that, influencers’ opinions are highly rated, consumers listen to them.
 You need these guys on your side, talking about your brand and products - so engage with them.